madhunayani/User-Management-Dashboard/README.md

 Welcome to the Stellar User Management Dashboard, a full-stack web application built from the ground up to provide a seamless and visually stunning experience for managing user data.
 This project goes beyond a simple CRUD application by wrapping powerful functionality in a modern, futuristic interface complete with gradient backgrounds and smooth animations.

-*(Suggestion: Replace this with a screenshot or a GIF of your final application!)*

 ***

 ## 🚀 Core Features